bfs15/tictactoe-marvel/README.md

 Both players choose a Marvel character by name, their images will appear on the scoreboard and then you can start playing.
 (Data provided by Marvel. © 2014 Marvel)

-It has animations when scores go up and when you make a move on the board, it even features an autocomplete feature in the character selection!
+It has animations when scores go up and when you make a move on the board; it even features an autocomplete in the character selection!
 Very fancy!

 ## Layout